-- Failure to provide program with forms or current medication information as stipulated by state licensing and this handbook.
+- Failure to provide program with forms or current medication information as stipulated by state licensing and the Parent Handbook.

-- Chronic disruptive behavior by the child (Please see Child Guidance section).
+- Chronic disruptive behavior by the child (Please see Child Guidance section in the Parent Handbook).

 The Y does not provide sick care.
 Please do not bring a child that is ill to the program.
 Upon arrival at the program, each child will be observed for symptoms of illness which include but are not limited to: